UntalentedAmateur/fabpack/README.md

 In terms of what has been used to help collate and manage the development of the packs on UA's system, the primary tools (other than the PolyMC launcher) are [Ferium](https://github.com/gorilla-devs/ferium) and [Packwiz](https://github.com/packwiz/packwiz) in their CLI variants, with manual hand adjustment of the resultant pack files.

+## Mini-FAQ

+- Why is the modpack split like it is?

+The vertical splits (i.e. System, Baseline, etc) are based around a concept of gradual complexity and building on an established base that allows users and server admins to choose a more tailored solution that meets their needs rather than a one-size-fits-all outcome.
+The horizontal splits (Modrinth and Curseforge components) are because some mod developers have their mods hosted only on Modrinth, others only on Curseforge, and others in other places altogether.
+There is a fairly hard split between the Modrinth and Curseforge ecosystems (for various reasons) and the workable solution to develop a viable overall pack is to have separated components that focus on the mods hosted in different locations.
+It's not ideal, but it seems to work for now.
+Hopefully in the future we'll be able to return to a single pack style.

+- I downloaded my Modrinth and Curseforge bits and there's duplication of mods?

+This is purely a result of how the Curseforge ecosystem works.
+It has issues with modpacks being uploaded if key dependencies are misssing.
+For example, FabricAPI is linked to the Modrinth version in FabPack, but Curseforge requires it to be present in their modpack component or else the modpack files won't be accepted.
+In general terms, this makes sense, given how the clear majority of modpacks are developed and distributed.
+The issue is that FabPack breaks that model in order to deliver a viable solution in the face of the current distribution environment.

+When you consolidate the Curseforge and Modrinth components in your Minecraft launcher, you can choose to overwrite or discard the other copy of the mod that is duplicated.

 ## Performance Impact?